 How do I decide whether my project qualifies for the Public Media Content Fund (PMCF) or Current Issues Fund (CIF)?

-Projects that that are timely and relevant and explore contemporary social justice issues, and have potential to engage communities in dialogue beyond the broadcast should be submitted to the CIF.
+Projects that are timely, explore contemporary social justice issues, incorporate a journalistic approach into the filmmaking process, and have potential for civic dialogue beyond the broadcast should be submitted to the CIF.

 What are “Journalistic Practices”?